Notes on John 10

 False

-connection of deceit and murder in chapters 8 & 10.
-His saving work is an
+this connection of deceit and murder in chapters 8 & 10.
+His saving work is

-absolute contrast from the false shepherds, since He is both truth and the life
+an absolute contrast from the false shepherds, since He is both truth and the

-(14:6).
-The one seeking to take away the sheep for his own evil purposes comes to
+life (14:6).
+The one seeking to take away the sheep for his own evil purposes

-kill; Jesus came that we might have life (v.10).
-We are familiar with Satan’s
+comes to kill; Jesus came that we might have life (v.10).
+We are familiar with

-work of deceit, which is reproduced in Satan’s servants.
-The Lord described the
+Satan’s work of deceit which is reproduced in Satan’s servants.
+The Lord

 The

-John 10:10 that believers have eternal life, and that in addition to that, He
+10:10 that believers have eternal life, and that in addition to that, He came

-came so His people might live in material prosperity.
-Some seek to prosper
+so His people might live in material prosperity.
+Some seeking to prosper

-financially from this teaching and make the poor who listen to them even more
+financially from this teaching make the poor who listen to them even more poor!

-poor!
 There are many reasons to reject this strange notion.
-Among them is the
+Among them is the observation

-observation that if that were so, Jesus is a great failure, since so many of
+that if that were so, Jesus is a great failure, since so many of His people are

 probably an example of people looking for what they wish to find in the Bible.